Understanding Your Thyroid

 Testing The Thyroid and Interpreting Your Own Results

-There are so many factors affecting this delicate gland, like a food and water supply that is now devoid of minerals, an overabundance of soy and gluten in the diet, sky-high stress and anxiety levels, and increased environmental radiation.
+There are so many factors affecting this delicate gland, including a food and water supply that is now devoid of minerals, an overabundance of soy and gluten in the diet, sky-high stress and anxiety levels, and increased environmental radiation.

 We suggest that all of our clients get their thyroid tested at least once a year, if not twice.
-When testing the thyroid, it is VERY important to test all five thyroid hormones AND a sixth, reverse T3, if you have a history of thyroid problems or a family history of hypothyroidism, Graves’, or Hashimoto’s Disease.
-Many doctors only test TSH (thyroid stimulating hormone), but that is only looking at a small piece of the puzzle, and more often than not, lets thyroid issues go undiagnosed and untreated because patients still have all the symptoms of an underactive gland, like bloating, inability to lose weight no matter how they eat/exercise, constipation, mental fog, and low energy.
+When testing the thyroid, it is very important to test all five thyroid hormones and a sixth, reverse T3, if you have a history of thyroid problems or a family history of hypothyroidism, Graves’, or Hashimoto’s Disease.
+Many doctors only test TSH (thyroid stimulating hormone), but that is only looking at a small piece of the puzzle, and more often than not, lets thyroid issues go undiagnosed and untreated because patients still have all the symptoms of an underactive gland, such as bloating, inability to lose weight no matter how they eat and exercise, constipation, mental fog, and low energy.

-By reading our description below, you will be able to understand your own lab results and to troubleshoot accordingly to protect your thyroid health.
+By reading our description below, you will be able to understand your own lab results and troubleshoot accordingly to protect your thyroid health.